prophile/typ-report/sections/isomorphism.md

 \label{fig:isoTypes}
 \end{figure}

-In essence, the automaton arrow and the state arrow do the same job: they permit state to be kept between steps in a computation.
-Whilst the ordinary state arrow makes the type of the state explicit, the existential state arrow has the state kept implicit, hidden by existential quantification, and the initial state is part of values of that type.
+In essence, the automaton arrow and the state arrow do the same
+job: they permit state to be kept between steps in a computation.
+Whilst the ordinary state arrow makes the type of the state explicit, the existential state arrow has the state kept implicit, hidden by existential quantification\cite{existentialTypes}, and the initial state is part of values of that type.

-The category formed by the existential state arrow type is slightly different, then, to the category formed by ordinary state arrows.
-The exact composition operator and identity are given in Figure \ref{fig:estateCategory}.
-This uses Paterson's arrow notation for convenience.
+The category formed by the existential state arrow type is slightly different to the category formed by ordinary state arrows.
+The exact composition operator and identity are given in Figure
+\ref{fig:estateCategory}.
+This uses Paterson's arrow notation\cite{arrowNotation} for convenience.
 Proof of the category laws are given in Figure \ref{fig:estateCategoryLaws}.

 \begin{figure}